-Recently, we concluded a systematic study (to the best of our knowledge the first on this subject) in which we measured circulating antibody levels to SARS-CoV-2, EBV, and different seasonal influenza virus strains and compared them with the frequencies of B{mem} reactive with the same antigens [6].
-These ImmunoSpot®-based B{mem} detections were enabled by our newly acquired ability to achieve high-density antigen coating, thus reliable detection of B{mem} specific for essentially any antigen ([11] and see Note 8).
-Representative results for the SARS-CoV-2 Spike protein are shown in Fig. 2.
-Notably, elevated frequencies of Spike-specific, B{mem}-derived antibody-secreting cells (ASC) were detected in all of these convalescent COVID-19 donors despite variable levels of IgG antibody reactivity in the plasma at the time of sample collection.
-In
+Recently, we concluded a systematic study (to the best of our knowledge the first on this subject) in which we measured circulating antibody levels to SARS-CoV-2, EBV, and different seasonal influenza virus strains and compared them with the frequencies of Bmem reactive with the same antigens [6].
+These ImmunoSpot®-based Bmem detections were enabled by our newly-acquired ability to achieve high density antigen coating, thus reliable detection of Bmem specific for essentially any antigen ([11] and Note 8).
+Representative results for the SARS-CoV-2 Spike protein are shown in Figure 2.
+Notably, elevated frequencies of Spike-specific, Bmem-derived antibody-secreting cells (ASCs) were detected in all of these convalescent COVID-19 donors despite variable levels of IgG antibody reactivity in the plasma at the time of sample collection.
+In this same study [6], discordance between antibody levels and Bmem-derived ASC frequencies was also noted for the SARS-CoV-2 NCAP antigen and multiple antigenically unrelated seasonal influenza strains, all of which represent respiratory viruses that cause acute, short-term infections.
+Furthermore, discordance between antibody levels and Bmem-derived ASC frequencies was also evidenced against the EBNA1 antigen of Epstein-Barr virus (EBV), a latent herpesvirus that occasionally reactivates [7].

-SARS-CoV-2 Spike (FL)